-The Core Environmental Portfolio is the main component of the allocation for all investors in our environmental strategies.
-It is a broadly diversified portfolio that provides access to a wide variety of companies across economic sectors, company types and geographies.
+The Core Environmental Portfolio is the main component for all investors in our environmental strategies.
+It is a broadly diversified portfolio that provides access to a wide variety of investments across economic sectors, company types and geographies.
 It generally represents 90-100% of a client's total allocation.

 The Core Environmental Portfolio is constructed using an approach known as "negative screening".

 We begin with the full universe of available exchange-traded funds and screen out funds that are either too expensive or too small to fit our criteria.